sandajian/moffix6/gcc/README.md

 #gcc

 ##Compiled from
-<pre>gcc-4.9.2-6.fc21.src.rpm</pre>
+<pre>gcc-6.2.1-2.fc26.src.rpm</pre>

 ##Modified
 <pre>
 - %global build_libstdcxx_docs 0
-- BuildRequires: /bin/hostname
+- BuildRequires: hostname -> /bin/hostname
+- BuildRequires: python3-devel -> python34-devel
 - Remove: Requires: filesystem >= 3
 </pre>

 ##Notes
 <pre>
+- BuildRequires: libmpc-devel >= 0.8.1, the latest compatible version is: libmpc-0.9-3.fc18.2.src.rpm, which requires gmp-devel >= 4.3.2, mpfr-devel >= 2.4.2
-- When you try to install(update) these rpms after building, `gettext' and `libtool' would get broken dependencies.
-You may just add `--nodeps' to force installation first, then recompile `gettext' and `libtool' using gcc-4.9.2.
+- When you try to install(update) these rpms after building for the first time, 'gettext' and 'libtool' would get broken dependencies.
+You may just add '--nodeps' to force installation first, then recompile 'gettext' and 'libtool' using the new version of gcc.
 </pre>